Additional business rates relief

 Supporting small businesses and new business rate relief for pubs

-We will shortly be contacting those businesses that meet the criteria and inviting them to claim.
+Those businesses that meet the criteria are invited to claim.

 We will send a simple application form along with a state aid declaration that will need to be signed by the rate payer.